ApayRus/keyboard-tutorial/tutorial/keyboard9.md

 Style `shiftKeyPressed` will be applied to key only if:

-- it is `shift` key (with code: ShiftLeft or ShiftRight),
+- it is a `shift` key (with code: ShiftLeft or ShiftRight),
-- keyboard state `shiftKey: true` -- the key is holding,
+- keyboard state `shiftKey` is `true` -- the key is holding,
-- key is not active
+- key is not active (we can't see red text on red background)

 Result

 ![](./images/Peek%202022-06-16%2002-40.gif)

+COMMIT 9.2.